SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 • Be able to contact the company to donate (businesses), receive donated food (charities), collaborations and general queries.

-• Get Information about the organisation; it history, accomplishments and future plans.
+• Get Information about the organisation; its history, accomplishments and future plans.

 • Have the option to sign up for the newsletter to receive invitations to special events and tips about how to reduce Food Waste.